 There, seismologist Fr.
 José Selga operated his machines.
 The seismograph was vital to earthquake research because the instruments in Baguio helped triangulate where the epicenter of the earthquake was.
-For more than a century, except for interruption during the war and brief breaks to maintain and upgrade the machines, Baguio has provided a continuous record of earthquakes.
-Today, the transmission of records no longer depends on a paper print out and is fully digital, with the machinese forwarding to Phivolcs its reading in a continuous stream of information.
-But the seismographs are still there, and is a feature of the newly opened Mirador Heritage and Eco Trail.
+For more than a century, except for an interruption during the war and brief breaks to maintain and upgrade the machines, Baguio has provided a continuous record of earthquakes.
+Today, the transmission of records no longer depends on a paper printout and is fully digital, with the machinese forwarding to Phivolcs it’s reading in a continuous stream of information.
+But the seismographs are still there and are a feature of the newly opened Mirador Heritage and Eco Trail.

-The Manila Observatory continued to operate in Baguio until 1961, when new buildings of the Manila Observatory were built in the Ateneo de Manila University Campus along Masterson Drive and Seminary Lane.
-But the seismographs continued ticking and still does so today as they feel the pulse of Mother Earth.
+The Manila Observatory continued to operate in Baguio until 1961 when new buildings of the Manila Observatory were built in the Ateneo de Manila University Campus along Masterson Drive and Seminary Lane.
+But the seismographs continued ticking and still do so today as they feel the pulse of Mother Earth.

 Discover the enchanting Philippines during Christmas with this detailed travel guide.
 Immerse in local traditions, explore festive destinations and make unforgettable memories.

 Introduction The Philippines, an archipelago of 7,641 stunning islands nestled in Southeast Asia, is a haven for travelers seeking diverse landscapes, vibrant cities, and warm hospitality.
 With its pristine beaches,…

 Uncover the delightful world of Starbucks in the Philippines with our detailed guide.
 Find a Starbucks near you and indulge in unique flavors and experiences!

 Uncover the rich cultural tapestry of the Philippines with our guide to the best museums – an immersive journey through art, history, and heritage.